 –

-The first step when fixing our hope on Christ is to face in His direction.
+The first step of setting our hope on Christ is to face in His direction.
 If

 we are paying attention in class, we are not looking behind us; and if we are

-soldiers standing at attention, we are not talking to our buddies.
+soldiers standing at attention, we are not talking to our buddies in line.
 We are to

 remain on duty, because the very worse thing that could happen during the days